omphalos/earhorn/README.md

     })()

 The call to earhorn$ just returns an instrumented version of what you pass to it.
-In this case, the extra parens invoke the instrumented function, but you could also just pass the function reference around if you wanted.

-You can earhorn$ multiple scripts in a single page.
-Just give them different labels.

 Step 4
 ------